dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson12_linear_quadratic_systems.md

 ## Next Steps

-Once your teen understands how to solve linear-quadratic systems, you can move on to:
+Once you understand how to solve linear-quadratic systems, you can move on to:
 1. Systems involving two quadratic equations
 2. Linear-quadratic inequalities
 3. Optimization problems using systems of equations
 4. Applications in economics, physics, and engineering

-Remember: Linear-quadratic systems are an important bridge between linear and quadratic functions, showing how different function types interact.
+**Remember:** Linear-quadratic systems are an important bridge between linear and quadratic functions, showing how different function types interact.
 The skills learned here extend to many advanced topics in mathematics and its applications.